Back to Insights

 1. Reconnaissance –

 This is the initial phase of identifying a target.
-Hackers initiate a search through the Internet to find possible email ids, social media accounts, any high-level conference attendees list to get a plausible target.
+Hackers initiate a search through the Internet to find possible email IDs, social media accounts, and any high-level conference attendees list to get a plausible target.
 It is easier to assume that such searches cannot be protected.
-The hackers succeeded in getting information on their target via the Internet is mainly because of the poor security reasons.
+The hackers succeeded in getting information on their target via the Internet mainly because of poor security reasons.
 The reconnaissance phase can be reduced when the attack surface is less.
-And reducing your organization’s risk to exposure can very well hinder hacker’s advances.
+And reducing your organization’s risk of exposure can very well hinder hacker’s advances.
 Therefore, email phishing and CEO whaling attacks can be minimized accordingly.

 2. Intrusion –

 Once the target is acquired, the cybercriminals attempt to intrude on your organization’s security perimeter.
 This includes firewalls, intrusion prevention systems (IPS), and authentication devices.
 Hackers make use of various methods to gain entry to their target system.
-The most common attack vector is social engineering and phishing emails.
-The cybercriminals attach malicious links in the phishing emails containing malware.
+The most common attack vectors are social engineering and phishing emails.
+The Cybercriminals attach malicious links in the phishing emails containing malware.
 Therefore, in the intrusion phase – the preparation and staging phase of a cyberattack takes place.

 3. Exploitation –

 When the security Vulnerabilities are detected in your system, this phase is where the cyber-attack is performed.
 Hackers exploit the vulnerabilities and weak points in your organization’s systems.
-The aim of this phase is to gain unauthorised access and expose the security flaws to hackers’ advantage.
+This phase aims to gain unauthorized access and expose the security flaws to hackers’ advantage.

 4. Privilege Escalation –

-As the cyber criminals gain the unauthorised access to your organization in the exploitation phase, they attempt to break into the organization database and confidential accounts.
-Hackers use brute force attack to steal passwords or gain admin access to take complete control of the compromised system.
+As cybercriminals gain unauthorized access to your organization in the exploitation phase, they attempt to break into the organization's database and confidential accounts.
+Hackers use brute force attacks to steal passwords or gain admin access to take complete control of the compromised system.
 If this brute force attack succeeds, then it can very well lead to identity theft or money theft.

 5. Lateral Movement –